jmielkeway/ccos4rbpi_volume0/chapter03/boot-tables.md

     __ZERO_PAGE_TABLE   page_global_dir, end_page_global_dir
 ```

-The `__create_page_tables` routine begins by iterating through the entire 12KB of our `page_global_dir`, and `page_idmap_dir` page tables and zeroing them, one cacheline at a time.
-This is a safe operation, as we know, a priori, the boundries and alignment of the page tables.
+The `__create_page_tables` routine begins by iterating through the entire 12KB of our `page_global_dir` and `page_idmap_dir` page tables, zeroing them 64 bytes at a time.
+We know, a priori, the boundaries and alignment of the page tables, so `adrp` is safe to use, and there is no need for additional alignment masking.

 ```
     .macro __CREATE_TABLE_ENTRY, tbl, virt, shift, num, tmp1, tmp2